EpicUser900/EpicUser900/README.md

 - 🔭 I’m currently working on: Micro:bit projects.
 - 🌱 I’m currently learning: html/css/pug/express/typescript.
 - 👯 I’m looking to collaborate: With big projects.
-- 🤔 I’m looking for help with: Learning TypeScript.
+- 🤔 I’m looking for help with: Learning html/css/pug/express/typescript
 - 💬 Ask me about: What I do.
 - 📫 How to reach me: discordkea1262@gmail.com.
 - 😄 Pronouns: He/Him.